proaro2001/Leetcode-Problem-Extractor/README.md

 - 2024/06/15
     - Optimized database insertion process by using **batch inserts** with InsertOne and bulk_write, and by **establishing a single database connection**, significantly improving efficiency and performance for handling large datasets.
     - Encountered the **CAPTCHA** issue and attempted to solve it with fake human Behavior but failed.
+    - Testing runs to the 35 page and failed, Leetcode returned a 502.

 ## Tech Stack used in this project